kylacoin/kylacoin/README.md

 License
 =======

-Yilacoin is released under the terms of the MIT license.
+Kylacoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.